LiveOverflow/PwnAdventure3/README.md

 ## Credits

-The true heroes are the ones that built the game <3
+The true heroes, are the people who built the game <3

-> Pwn Adventure 3 is the brainchild of one Rusty Wagner.
+> Pwn Adventure 3 is the brainchild of one [Rusty Wagner](https://twitter.com/eipwned).
 He's responsible for the idea, the planning, and nearly all of the execution (programming, level design, quests, and so forth).
 Without him, there would be no game!
 Special thanks also goes to the Ghost in the Shellcode organizers for their support during development and testing.

-By Vector35 - https://vector35.com/ (also creators of popular Disassembler https://binary.ninja/)
+By Vector35 - https://vector35.com/ (the company behind the popular disassembler [Binary Ninja](https://binary.ninja/))